samuelharo97/samuelharo97/README.md

 <h1>Hello, World! 👀</h1>

-<h2> Hi, I’m <a href="https://www.instagram.com/samuelharo_/">Samuel Haro</a> <h2>
+<h2> Hi, I’m <a href="https://www.instagram.com/samuelharo_/">Samuel Haro!</a> <h2>

+<h3> - 🖥️ Looking for job opportunities.
+Message me below. 🖥️ </h3>

-- 👨‍💻 I’m mostly interested in honing my skills as a programmer.
+<h5>- 👨‍💻 I’m mostly interested in honing my skills as a programmer.
 But I also enjoy music and investing in stocks/crypto. 👨‍💻

 - 🖥️ Currently focusing on TypeScript, React, Node and Nest, while also studying a lot more! 🖥️